CleverRaven/Cataclysm-DDA/lore-background.md

 - **May**: A mi-go scout arrives in orbit in response to the awakened signal of the mi-go in the ice.
 It does not make immediate contact with humans.

 #### YEAR -4
-- **July**: The first military grade heavy power armors are released for field testing.
-Unlike the tank suits, these are light and small enough to allow close quarters maneuvering in urban environments, and remain almost impervious to all but the heaviest of conventional weaponry.
-Development on smaller, less expensive suits becomes a priority.
 - **August**: Problems with China begin to brew as US intelligence suspects that China has access to portal technology, and may be ahead of the US in terms of exploiting and stabilizing portals.
 Key DARPA researchers push the military to allow them to restart full portal research projects.

 #### YEAR -3